DisCoTec/discotec.github.io/2026/coordination.md

 **Special Issues**
 Special issues hosted by more recent editions of COORDINATION are listed below.

-* Selected Software Artefacts from the Papers of DisCoTec 2025, edited by Roberto Casadei, Duncan Paul Attard, Vinicius Vielmo Cogo, Emilio Incerto. <!-- - 20th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming. --> In preparation.
+* *Selected Software Artefacts from the Papers of DisCoTec 2025*, edited by Roberto Casadei, Duncan Paul Attard, Vinicius Vielmo Cogo, Emilio Incerto.
+In preparation.

-* Selected Software Artefacts from the Papers of DisCoTec 2024, edited by Roberto Casadei, Duncan Paul Attard, Rumyana Neykova, and Emanuele D'Osualdo. <!-- - 19th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming. --> Available at: [https://www.sciencedirect.com/special-issue/10WV5F3DZBD](https://www.sciencedirect.com/special-issue/10WV5F3DZBD)
+* *[Selected Software Artefacts from the Papers of DisCoTec 2024](https://www.sciencedirect.com/special-issue/10WV5F3DZBD)*, Special Issue of Science of Computer Programming, edited by Roberto Casadei, Duncan Paul Attard, Rumyana Neykova, and Emanuele D'Osualdo.

-* Selected Papers of Coordination and Forte 2023, Special Issue of Logical Methods in Computer Science, edited by Marieke Huisman, Sung-Shik Jongmans, Antónia Lopes, and António Ravara.
+* *Selected Papers of Coordination and Forte 2023*, Special Issue of Logical Methods in Computer Science, edited by Marieke Huisman, Sung-Shik Jongmans, Antónia Lopes, and António Ravara.
 In preparation.

-* Selected Software Artefacts from the Papers of DisCoTec 2023, edited by Roberto Casadei, Vinicius Vielmo Cogo, Tom van Dijk, and Alceste Scalas. <!--> - 18th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming. --> Available at: [https://www.sciencedirect.com/special-issue/106HX5T86G0](https://www.sciencedirect.com/special-issue/106HX5T86G0)
+* *[Selected Software Artefacts from the Papers of DisCoTec 2023](https://www.sciencedirect.com/special-issue/106HX5T86G0)*, Special Issue of Science of Computer Programming, edited by Roberto Casadei, Vinicius Vielmo Cogo, Tom van Dijk, and Alceste Scalas.

-* Selected Papers of Coordination 2022, Special Issue of Logical Methods in Computer Science, edited by Maurice ter Beek and Marjan Sirjani.
-Available at: [https://lmcs.episciences.org/volume/view/id/654](https://lmcs.episciences.org/volume/view/id/654)
+* *[Selected Papers of Coordination 2022](https://lmcs.episciences.org/volume/view/id/654)*, Special Issue of Logical Methods in Computer Science, edited by Maurice ter Beek and Marjan Sirjani.

-* Selected Software Artefacts from the Papers of DisCoTec 2022, <!-- - 17th International Federated Conference on Distributed Computing Techniques, Special Issue of Science of Computer Programming, --> edited by Ferruccio Damiani, David Eyers and Anna Philippou.
-Available at: [https://www.sciencedirect.com/special-issue/10CVGJGQP0Z](https://www.sciencedirect.com/special-issue/10CVGJGQP0Z).
+* *[Selected Software Artefacts from the Papers of DisCoTec 2022](https://www.sciencedirect.com/special-issue/10CVGJGQP0Z)*, Special Issue of Science of Computer Programming, edited by Ferruccio Damiani, David Eyers, and Anna Philippou.

-* Selected Papers of Coordination 2021, Special Issue of Logical Methods in Computer Science, edited by Ferruccio Damiani and Ornela Dardha.
-Available at: [https://lmcs.episciences.org/volume/view/id/449](https://lmcs.episciences.org/volume/view/id/449)
+* *[Selected Papers of Coordination 2021](https://lmcs.episciences.org/volume/view/id/449)*, Special Issue of Logical Methods in Computer Science, edited by Ferruccio Damiani and Ornela Dardha.

-* Selected Papers of Coordination 2020, Special Issue of Logical Methods in Computer Science, edited by Simon Bliudze and Laura Bocchi.
-Available at: [https://lmcs.episciences.org/volume/view/id/415](https://lmcs.episciences.org/volume/view/id/415)
+* *[Selected Papers of Coordination 2020](https://lmcs.episciences.org/volume/view/id/415)*, Special Issue of Logical Methods in Computer Science, edited by Simon Bliudze and Laura Bocchi.

-* Selected Tool Papers of Coordination 2020 and Coordination 2021, Special Issue of Science of Computer Programming, edited by Hugo Vieira, Omar Inverso and Giorgio Audrito.
-Available at: [https://www.sciencedirect.com/journal/science-of-computer-programming/special-issue/1046VCJSPCD](https://www.sciencedirect.com/journal/science-of-computer-programming/special-issue/1046VCJSPCD)
+* *[Selected Tool Papers of Coordination 2020 and Coordination 2021](https://www.sciencedirect.com/journal/science-of-computer-programming/special-issue/1046VCJSPCD)*, Special Issue of Science of Computer Programming, edited by Hugo Vieira, Omar Inverso and Giorgio Audrito.

-* Selected Papers of Coordination 2019,  Special Issue of Logical Methods in Computer Science, edited by Emilio Tuosto and Hanne Riis Nielsen.
-Available at: [https://lmcs.episciences.org/volume/view/id/377](https://lmcs.episciences.org/volume/view/id/377)
+* *[Selected Papers of Coordination 2019](https://lmcs.episciences.org/volume/view/id/377)*, Special Issue of Logical Methods in Computer Science, edited by Emilio Tuosto and Hanne Riis Nielsen.

-* Selected Tool Papers of Coordination 2019, Special Issue of Science of Computer Programming, edited by Hugo Torres Vieira and Omar Inverso.
-Available at: [https://www.sciencedirect.com/journal/science-of-computer-programming/special-issue/10H4835TWK9](https://www.sciencedirect.com/journal/science-of-computer-programming/special-issue/10H4835TWK9)
+* *[Selected Tool Papers of Coordination 2019](https://www.sciencedirect.com/journal/science-of-computer-programming/special-issue/10H4835TWK9)*, Special Issue of Science of Computer Programming, edited by Hugo Torres Vieira and Omar Inverso.

 ## Programme Committee